 The EPI’s research shows that LA-maintained schools are faring much worse than their academy counterparts.
-The average debt among secondary schools under council oversight last year was £375,000.
-The average debt among secondary academies has dropped from £350,000 since 2011.
+The average deficit among secondary schools under council oversight last year was £375,000.
+The average deficit among secondary academies has dropped from £350,000 since 2011.

 The report also found that schools are running deficits for several years in a row.
 Forty per cent of LA-maintained secondary schools and a quarter of primaries saw their balances fall over two or more years.

 Two in five mainstream schools will not be able to afford to pay their staff more, the research warned.

 The government has given the body that sets teacher pay the flexibility to recommend a rise higher than the one-per-cent cap that has been in place since 2011.
 However, the EPI warned that of the country’s LA-maintained schools, 42 per cent will not even be able to fund that modest a rise in 2018-19, let alone anything higher.

 Academies are not much better off in this regard, with 40 per cent unable to afford a one-per-cent rise.

 Overall, 47 per cent of all schools will see costs exceed their funding by 2019-20 if the rises go ahead.